-Individuals who have attended an LL.M. program at another law school approved by the American Bar Association (ABA) and a member of the Association of American Law Schools (AALS) may apply for admission to the General LL.M. program and, if accepted, may be awarded up to 12 credits to be transferred from their original LL.M. program.
+Individuals who have attended an LL.M. program at another law school approved by the

+American Bar Association (ABA) may apply for admission to the General LL.M. program and, if accepted, may be awarded up to 12 credits to be transferred from their original LL.M. program.
 Consideration for admission will be based on available space, academic performance at all previous schools, and compelling circumstances.